 // HIGH JUMP DEVELOPMENT Wineberg’s leadership in high jump has been incredible over for UC standouts Erika Hurd and Loretta Blaut.
 Hurd set the bar for this group the this season by earning the indoor and outdoor conference titles, two All-America honors and qualifying for the USA Senior Nationals for the indoor and outdoor season.
 Blaut followed suit by earning a runner-up finish at outdoor conference and qualifying for the USA Junior Nationals in 2015.
 Altogether, Wineberg had three high jumpers on both the men’s and women’s side place at conference.

 // TRACK & FIELD CAREER Wineberg was a two-time conference champion in the decathlon at UC and an All-American in 2004.
 He holds the school record in the decathlon, with a score of 7,584.
 Wineberg graduated from UC in 2004 with a degree in Mechanical Engineering.
 He was also honored as the Legion of Excellence Award winner for graduating with the highest senior GPA of the team in 2004.

 Post collegiately, Wineberg competed at the national level for two seasons and placed as high as fifth at the indoor U.S. National Meet in the heptathlon.

 In Fall 2015, Wineberg was inducted into the Greater Cincinnati Hall of Fame.

-Chris is married to former UC 400-meter standout and 2008 Olympic gold medalist Mary Wineberg (formerly Danner).
-The couple welcomed a daughter, Brooklyn, in August 2009.
+// PERSONAL LIFE Wineberg is married to former UC 400-meter standout and 2008 Olympic gold medalist Mary Wineberg.
+The couple has two daughters, Brooklyn and Olivia.